EconomistHenson/CSVstats/CSVsamp.md

-mincol - first column to be sampled maxcol - last column to be sample samprob - probability that and observation is saved 0 to 100
+mincol - first column to be sampled maxcol - last column to be sample samprob - probability that and observation is saved 0 to 100 cumdict - columns in the sample region to collect data

 ### file related